nmanumr/mazes101/docs/index.md

 ### Step 3: Render the board

-The last step would be to render the board, Mazes101 comes with some built-in renderers too.
-For example, `renderers/rectangularSvg` this renderer renders rectangular boards to svg string.
+The last step would be to render the board, Mazes101 comes with some built-in [Renderers](renderers/index.md) too.
+For example, [`renderers/rectangularSvg`](renderers/rectangularSvg.md) this renderer renders rectangular boards to svg string.

 ```js linenums="14"
 import {render} from 'mazes101/renderers/rectangularSvg';